-- The CFMPOA developed a regional priority project list in 2021 and 2022. - The CFMPOA met quarterly, and once a year met with the Sun Coast Transportation Planning Alliance from the Tampa Bay Area.
+- The CFMPOA developed a regional priority project list in 2021 and 2022. - The CFMPOA met quarterly. - The CFMPOA met once a year with the Sun Coast Transportation Planning Alliance (SCTPA).

 The Task 8 activities planned for FY 2022/23 and FY 2023/24, including end products and completion dates are as follows.